In a collaboration with Helen Holden we rebranded Caring Together from Carers Trust Cambridge Peterborough and Norfolk.

-At the end of the project we will produce a brand communications toolkit and guidance for Mind capturing how the findings of our research can be applied in practice.
+We produced a brand communications toolkit and guidance on co-producing communications with young black men and men with lived experience of mental health.
+This captured how the findings of our research can be applied in practice.

 "Participatory communication is the theory and practices of communication used to involve people in the decision-making of the development process.
 It intends to return to the roots of its meaning, which, similarly to the term community, originate from the Latin word 'communis', i.e. common (Mody, 1991)."